Iwaslazkis/stag-escapades/src/client/script.md

 #ACT: room 1

 #ReadingWhileTalking
-Alright, I have searched the limits of human knowledge on sickness
+Alright, I have searched the limits of human knowledge on the best way to help Puzzlooni

 #Happy
 And it appears that there seems to be one universal cure